 Maninder describes matching to not as terribly competitive in general.
 Chronic pain and cardiac are the most competitive.
 Pediatric is getting more competitive as well.
 But certainly, it’s much easier to get into cardiac anesthesiology that it is to get into anesthesiology.

 Maninder sees no roadblocks for osteopaths who are looking into taking this path.
-He has met multiple cardiac anesthesiologists that are DOs and he finds them phenomenal and even better.
-He has trained with DOs and he has trained DOs.
-At least on the East Coast where he did his training, he didn’t see any bias against DOs.
+He has met multiple cardiac anesthesiologists who are DOs, and he finds them phenomenal and even better.
+He has trained with DOs, and he has trained DOs.
+At least on the East Coast where he did his training, he didn’t see any bias against DOs in cardiac anesthesiology.

 Sometimes, they do work with primary care providers depending on the situation.
 Other specialties he works the closest with include medicine, surgery, all kinds of surgical subspecialties, pathology, psychiatry, internal medicine, endoscopy, GI bleeds, and just about every subspecialty there is.

-[21:02] What He Wished He Knew that He Knows Now
+[21:02] What He Wished He Knew about Cardiac Anesthesiology

 He wished he knew about the intensity of it at times.
 Because you don’t appreciate it while you’re in the moment.
 And you only appreciate it when you have a nice easy day or case.
 So at times, he thinks the intensity gets a little bit too much.
 But even if he had known that, he still would have gone down the same path.